Unmarried Partner Visa UK: Apply From the USA

 If you plan on bringing dependents, the application for them has to be made at the same time as the application for your own Unmarried Partner Visa.

-What is the fee for the Unmarried Partner Visa?
+What is the UK Unmarried Partner Visa cost?

-The £1,048 also represents the price of applying to extend an existing Unmarried Partner Visa when it is about to expire.
+The fee is also the cost applying to extend an existing Unmarried Partner Visa when it is about to expire.

-What is the processing time of the Unmarried Partner Visa?
+What is the processing time of UK Unmarried Partner visa application?

 Around 95% of all Unmarried Partner Visa applications are processed by UK Visas and immigration within 12 weeks from receiving them.